MariusWank/OMERO_JIPipe_Plugin/README.md

 ![Input node config section](./assets/images/InputNodeConfigSection.png)

 If the JIPipe pipeline follows the [pipeline design constraints](#pipeline-design-constraints), this section will allow to enter the IDs of the datasets that contain the input images.
-The input field accepts single integers or a list of integers sepearted by commas.
+The input field accepts single integers or a list of integers separated by commas.

 ### PARAMETER CONFIGURATION